 "The market is valuing the THC-free full spectrum [hemp] product much more than a CBD isolate at this point," he noted.

-"The full spectrum product brings the other 111 cannabinoids into the product to [deliver] what’s referred to as the ‘entourage effect’, which is the preferred product in terms of addressing the issues of why consumers are interested in CBD in the first place."
+"The full spectrum hemp extract brings the other 111 cannabinoids into the product to [deliver] what’s referred to as the ‘entourage effect’, which is the preferred product in terms of addressing the issues of why consumers are interested in CBD in the first place."

-Scaling production of a full spectrum hemp product will help relieve a bottle neck in the CBD industry, added Elfenbein.
+Elfenbein added that scaling production of a full spectrum hemp product will help relieve a bottle neck the CBD industry is currently facing.

 "In 2018, there was an incredible shortage of CBD on the market, even when demand was exponentially less than what it is today.
-If we look last year the CBD market did about $600m in revenue across kind of limited distribution points and product shortfalls.
+If we look at last year, the CBD market did about $600m in revenue across limited distribution points and product shortfalls.